If you’re wondering what to do in Nazaré for a day, you’re in the right place.

 Nossa Senhora das Areias Church

-Built between the 16th and 19th century, the Church of Nossa Senhora das Areias is the mother church of Nazaré.
+Built between the 16th and 19th centuries, the Church of Nossa Senhora das Areias is the mother church of Nazaré.
 It is a bit hidden, but worth the visit for its tile-covered interior walls.

 Restaurants in Nazaré

 I only had one meal in Nazaré, but I can highly recommend the restaurant I tried.
 Rosa dos Ventos, despite its very small size, sells amazing fresh fish.
-As it is dependent on what is caught in the sea, the fish that is available daily is not always the same.

 Although the price is slightly high (it is a fresh fish restaurant, after all), this restaurant has good value for money.
 In addition, the service was very friendly.